-Two kinds of pits may occur in a DEM.
-The first kind is caused by natural depressions and sinkholes in a landscape, see the Figure below.
+kinds Two of The first kind caused by pits may occur DEM. in sinkholes the Figure natural depressions and in a landscape, see below.

 Figure: A sprinkling of the definitions used in theory of pit removing.

 The pit will be at the cell with the smallest elevation in such a depression.
 The core of the pit is the area that will contain water if it would be filled with water until the overflow level is reached.
 The second kind of pits is introduced by the DEM itself.
 Due to the discretization of the elevation surface, the DEM is not an exact description of the landscape.
 As a result pits may occur on the DEM at locations without any real depressions in the landscape.
 These will have small and shallow cores on the DEM.